thelabnyc/django-oscar-cch/README.rst

 `CCHTaxCalculator` is used to apply taxes to a user's basket.::

-    from cch.calculator import CCHTaxCalculator
+    from oscarcch.calculator import CCHTaxCalculator
-    from cch.models import OrderTaxation
+    from oscarcch.models import OrderTaxation

     # Take a basket and the customer's shipping address and apply taxes to the basket.
 We can optionally